wyattjoh/claude-status-line/README.md

 - Project name (if different from current directory)
 - Model name with robot emoji
-- Session cost in CAD (fetched from ccusage)
+- Session cost in desired currency (fetched from ccusage)
 - Context token usage percentage
 - Current directory with folder emoji
 - Git branch with branch emoji